Honors (HON)

 This multidisciplinary course examines critical questions raised by the human body and our lived experience.
 We ask how our natures as complex human persons with rational, biological, and spiritual elements are both formed in response to bodily experience and how, in turn, these elements impact our experience and sense of the possible.
 This leads us to inquire into the ethical norms and responsibilities that have been fashioned around the body, as they pertain both to oneself and others.
 Specific topics may include: cultural relativism; the sources of normativity; the ethics of suffering and enduring; the ethics of pleasure; duties and possibilities of kindness; ordinary and transformative lived experiences; the corporeality of inequality and injustice.

 Attributes: CCC: Diversity, CCC: Philosophy L2 Non Ethics, GEP: Social Science, Honors Course, GEP: Phil.
-Anthropology, Undergraduate
+Anthropology, Team Taught, Undergraduate

 HON 360 OxfordTutorial:TechRevolutions (3 credits)

 This interdisciplinary course is devoted to the study of the cultural changes produced by changing technologies, from prehistory to the present and future.
-Looking at earlier technological revolutions and their impacts on human society (and, in some cases, on human biology) can tell us much about our own society and its prospects amidst the extraordinary technological and cultural upheaval to come.
+We may consider the prehistoric control of fire and its effects on human anatomy; the gene-editing technology CRISPR-Cas9; the Black Plague vs. future global depopulation; the first agricultural revolution; or artificial superintelligence.
+Looking at earlier technological revolutions and their impacts on human society can tell us much about our own society and its prospects amidst the extraordinary technological and cultural upheaval to come.
+Technological revolutions can also highlight numerous philosophical issues about human beings, organizations, and societies, and these will also be explored.

 Prerequisites: ENG 101 and PHL 154